 Educational classes begin at 9.30am where pupils follow a set morning routine for each day.
 At 10.15am there is a break, which is currently spent in class.
 Pupils are offered various activities as well as their morning snack.
 Classes recommence at 10.30am and stop for lunch at 12.00.
 Lunchtime is seen as an opportunity to work on skills such as communication, appropriate behaviour and social skills.
 This is supported by teaching staff.
 At 12.30pm lunchtime activities begin where pupils can choose preferred activities, including spending time indoors dancing, playing games, doing hair and beauty.
-When the weather is fair, pupils can go outside to our sensory garden or play football in the playground.
+When the weather is fair the pupils can go outside to our sensory garden and play game.
 Classes recommence for the afternoon at 1.00pm and continue until 3.00pm with a 15 min break at 1.45pm.
-As well as assemblies throughout the term, we sometimes do a Friday Funk parade to celebrate and showcase our work.
+As well as assemblies throughout the term, we will invite our parents/ carers into school to share pupil learning.

-Term Dates 2022 - 2023
+Term Dates 2023 - 2024